DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 The primary design focus has been to require as little input as possible from the user to set up.
 A telescope should be as easy as a toaster to use, and not require the training and agility of an astronaut.

 1. Make it wireless.
 Battery power is on the telescope itself, not external to it.
+So no visible wires.
 2. No alignment star hunting, if at all possible.
 3. No input of parameters, other than what is needed to specify the object to look at.